-- 4.2.3.
-Executive dysfunction the inability to perform activities of daily living, even though the need for them may be understood is seen as significant, and when this is accompanied by an inability to recognise unsafe living conditions, self-neglect may be the result. - 4.2.4.
+Executive dysfunction - meaning the inability to perform activities of daily living, even though the need for them may be understood - is seen as significant, and when this is accompanied by an inability to recognise unsafe living conditions, self-neglect may be the result.

+&lt;sup>2 SCIE.
+Report 69: Self-neglect policy and practice: building an evidence base for adult social care.
+(Braye et al, 2014)

 The perceptions of people who neglect themselves have been less extensively researched, but where they have, emerging themes are pride in self-sufficiency, connectedness to place and possessions and behaviour that attempts to preserve continuity of identity and control.
-Traumatic histories and life-changing events are also often present in individuals' own accounts of their situation. - 4.2.5.
-Differentiation between inability and unwillingness to care for oneself, and capacity to understand the consequences of one's actions, are crucial determinants of response. - 4.2.6.
+Traumatic histories and life-changing events are also often present in individuals' own accounts of their situation.

+Differentiation between inability and unwillingness to care for oneself, and capacity to understand the consequences of one's actions, are crucial determinants of response.

 Identification and intervention in potential situations of self-neglect is not dependent on any diagnoses of a physical or mental health condition, however hoarding is now recognised as a mental disorder by the Royal College of Psychiatrists.

 4.3.
-Characteristics of self-neglect
+Characteristics of self-neglect-

-- 4.3.1.
-The impact of the following characteristics and behaviours are useful examples of potential self-neglect and consequent impairments to lifestyles: - failing to provide care for him/herself in such a way that his/her health or physical well-being may decline precipitously; - living in very unclean, sometimes verminous, circumstances, such as living with a toilet completely blocked with faeces, not disposing of rubbish; - neglecting household maintenance, and therefore creating hazards; - obsessive hoarding creating potential mobility and fire hazards; - animal collecting with potential of insanitary conditions and neglect of animals' needs;
+The impact of the following characteristics and behaviours are useful examples of potential self-neglect and consequent impairments to lifestyles:

-- poor diet and nutrition, evidenced by for instance by little or no fresh food or mouldy food in the fridge; - failure to maintain social contact; - failure to manage finances; - declining or refusing prescribed medication and/or other community healthcare support - for example, in relation to the presence of mental disorder (including the relapse of major psychiatric features, or a deterioration due to dementia) or to podiatry issues; - refusing to allow access to health and/or social care staff in relation to personal hygiene and care - for example, in relation to single or double incontinence, the poor healing of sores; - refusing to allow access to other organisations with an interest in the property, for example, staff working for utility companies (water, gas electricity); and - being unwilling to attend appointments with relevant staff, such as social care, healthcare or allied staff. - 4.3.2.
-It is important to understand that poor environmental and personal hygiene may not necessarily always be as a result of self-neglect.
-It could arise as a result of cognitive impairment, poor eyesight, functional and financial constraints.
+- failing to provide care for him/herself in such a way that his/her health or physical well-being may decline precipitously - living in very unclean, sometimes verminous, circumstances, such as living with a toilet completely blocked with faeces, not disposing of rubbish; - neglecting household maintenance, and therefore creating hazards; - obsessive hoarding creating potential mobility and fire hazards; - animal collecting with potential of insanitary conditions and neglect of animals' needs; - poor diet and nutrition, evidenced by for instance by little or no fresh food or mouldy food in the fridge; - failure to maintain social contact; - failure to manage finances; - declining or refusing prescribed medication and/or other community healthcare support - for example, in relation to the presence of mental disorder (including the relapse of major psychiatric features, or a deterioration due to dementia) or to podiatry issues; - refusing to allow access to health and/or social care staff in relation to personal hygiene and care - for example, in relation to single or double incontinence, the poor healing of sores; - refusing to allow access to other organisations with an interest in the property, for example, staff working for utility companies (water, gas electricity); and - being unwilling to attend appointments with relevant staff, such as social care or healthcare etc.

+It is important to understand that poor environmental and personal hygiene may not necessarily always be because of self-neglect.
+It could arise because of cognitive impairment, poor eyesight, functional and financial constraints.
 In addition, many people, particularly older people who self-neglect, may lack the ability and/or confidence to come forward to ask for help, and may also lack the support of others who can advocate or speak for them.
 They may then refuse help or support when offered or receive services that do not actually adequately meet their needs.